Culture, Arts & Media

 Moroccan Jewish music stays alive when performers keep using it.
 Visiting Jewish Morocco notes that twenty-first-century musicians inside and outside Morocco continue to preserve and extend the repertoire.
 The same overview points to figures such as Neta Elkayam and Amit Hai Cohen, whose work makes return, memory, and Moroccan-Jewish sound part of a contemporary conversation rather than a museum piece.

 The institutional side of that living preservation appears in places like Kinor David Maroc.
 The European Institute of Jewish Music describes the association as a nonprofit founded in 2007 and dedicated to the research, preservation, and worldwide dissemination of Arabo-Judeo-Andalusian music.
 That phrase matters because it joins scholarship and performance.
-The point is not only to store the music, but to circulate it.
+The point is to store the music and keep it circulating.

 Liturgical music is one of the strongest carriers of continuity